hande-qmc/hande/documentation/hubbard.rst

     32 and 64, corresponding to using 8-bit, 16-bit, 32-bit and 64-bit integers
     respectively.
 Note that using 8-bit or 16-bit integers is much slower on modern platforms.
 The recommended value is 32 unless more than 32 basis functions are used, in which case 64 is also a good choice.
+The parallel FCIQMC algorithm requires the determinant bit-strings to be made up of either 32- or 64-bit integers.
+32BIT
+    Default: not defined.

+    Must be defined if using 64-bit integers as the determinant bit-strings with a 32-bit compiler for performing parallel FCIQMC calculations.
 DSFMT_MEXP
     Default: 19937.